Have an Ultra-Relaxing Day at the Best Spas in Atlanta

 Multiple locations

 This minimalist, massage-only spa launched in California before expanding to two Atlanta locations in Buckhead and Roswell.
-Guests at The NOW are brought into a large room with curtains, dim lights and soothing music to get you ready for your massage.
+Guests at The NOW are brought into a large room with curtains, dim lights and ocean waves on loop to get you ready for your massage.
 From traditional Swedish massages to therapy that’s focused on athletes and energy balancing massage, there is something for everyone.

 Little Five Points